9th8/up-to-date-real-world-haskell/13-data-structures.md

 also lets us filter them, modify them, fold over them, and convert to and from association lists.
-The library documentation for this module is good, so instead of going into detail on each function, we will present an example that ties together many of the concepts we\'ve discussed in this chapter.
+The library documentation for this module is good, so instead of going into detail on each function, we will present an example that ties together many of the concepts we've discussed in this chapter.

 ## Functions Are Data, Too

-Part of Haskell\'s power is the ease with which it lets us create and manipulate functions.
-Let\'s take a look at a record that stores a function as one of its fields:
+Part of Haskell's power is the ease with which it lets us create and manipulate functions.
+Let's take a look at a record that stores a function as one of its fields:

 :::: captioned-content